 Teams take notes, highlight problems, and sometimes assign tasks during the meeting if changes need to happen quickly.

-Good design reviews stay focused on the design goals, not personal opinions, and everyone’s input is heard.
+Effective design review meetings stay focused on the design goals, not personal opinions, and everyone’s input is heard.
 Keeping the conversation respectful and organized helps make the most of the time.

 After the Design Review